Practitioner Marketing Meet the Practitioner: Zach “Keep it Simple” Flower

 What have you written that you are most proud of and why?

 I don’t know if I can answer that.
-[With Fixate], I’ve done a lot of documentation products, which have been really fun, because the documentation speaks directly to developers and helps them use the product.
+[With Fixate], I’ve done a lot of documentation projects, which have been really fun, because the documentation speaks directly to developers and helps them use the product.
 I like that, because the benefits to the developer are more obvious.

 Anything you want to say that I didn’t ask you about?